Save sqljoin.php as sqljoinouter.php.

 If you want to show data where there is no matching data in the second table you change JOIN to LEFT OUTER JOIN.
 Try that.
 You should have six results again.

 Note that the employees will appear as many times as they have appointments.
 If they have no appointments they do not appear.
 The LEFT command says to show all records from the table on the left side of the JOIN in the query.
 The things on the right are only shown if they are mentioned in the table on the left.

-Instead you might want to show all employees in the list even where the do not have appointments.
-Maybe not likely in this example but in other situations it can be useful.
+Instead you might want to show all employees in the list even where they do not have appointments.
+This may not be likely in this example but in other situations it can be useful.
 Try it with this page anyway by changing LEFT to RIGHT.
 Change it back after testing.